 • In August 2011, the UN Human Rights Council appointed a Special Rapporteur on the human rights situation in Iran.
 In 2016, Asma Jahangir took over the Special Rapporteur mandate but as of today she has been denied a visa to go to Iran.

 What needs to be done to stop executions and rights abuse?

 Further punitive steps are required against Iran's highest authorities to:

-- Bring perpetrators of the human rights crimes in Iran before the International Criminal Court and international justice.
+• Bring perpetrators of the human rights crimes in Iran, in particular the 1988 massacre of 30,000 political prisoners, before the International Criminal Court and international justice.